dfrnt-labs/terminusdb-docs-static/src/app/docs/group-query-results/page.md

 media: []
 ---

-> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on TerminusCMS.
+> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on DFRNT TerminusDB cloud.
 You will then have full access to the data needed for this tutorial.

 ## How to use Group By